Order by December 5th in order to receive free shipping guaranteed for delivery by Christmas

 The standard 52-card pack is used.

 For this version of High Low Poker, each player receives three cards face down.
-He arranges them in any order desired, but may not thereafter change the order.
+Players arrange them in any order desired, but may not thereafter change the order.

 There is a betting interval.
 Then each player receives four face-up cards, one at a time, with a betting interval after each.
-Next, each player turns up his first facedown card, followed by a betting interval, and then his second face-down card, followed by the final betting interval.
+Next, each player turns up their first facedown card, followed by a betting interval, and then their second face-down card, followed by the final betting interval.
 The last card is then turned up for the showdown.

 Five of a Kind - This is the highest possible hand and can occur only where at least one card is wild, such as a joker.
 Examples of five of a kind would be four 10s and a wild card or two queens and three wild cards.